 Shows in Phuket

 Phuket has a good range of shows to help fill your evenings with entertainment.
 The spectacular Fantasea show regularly wins the award for best tourist attraction in Thailand and is a must-see.
-There are also song and dance shows, variety, ladyboys or the dramatic stunt show.
+There are also ladyboy shows a magic show or the dramatic stunt show.
 There should be something for most tastes so check out the following:

 Fantasea